SoftwareAG/c8y-docs/content/device-sdk/mqtt-examples-bundle/hello-mqtt-java-certificates.md

 *   You have correctly configured the Java client based on the [Hello MQTT Java](#hello-mqtt-java) tutorial.
 *   You have a valid tenant, a user and a password in order to access Cumulocity IoT.
 *   You have a valid certificate.
-If you don't have it, follow the instructions below to generate one.
+If you don't have it, follow the instructions in the next section to generate one.

-#### Generating a valid certificate
+#### To generate a valid certificate

 If you don't have a valid certificate, you can generate one, for testing purposes, following the instructions below.

 1. Download the scripts from the [cumulocity-examples](https://bitbucket.org/m2m/cumulocity-examples/src/develop/mqtt-client/scripts) repository.
-2. Create a root self signed certificate (execute the script *00createRootSelfSignedCertificate.sh*) and upload it to your tenant.
-You can do it via [device-management](/users-guide/device-management/#managing-trusted-certificates) or via [REST](/reference/tenants/#trusted-certificates-collection).
+2. Create a root self-signed certificate (execute the script *00createRootSelfSignedCertificate.sh*) and upload it to your tenant.
+You can do it via [Device Management in the UI](/users-guide/device-management/#managing-trusted-certificates) or via [REST](/reference/tenants/#trusted-certificates-collection).
 3. Create and sign the certificate (execute the script *01createSignedCertificate.sh*).
 4. Move the certificates to keystore (execute the script *02moveCertificatesToKeystore.sh*).
 5. Finally, import the trusted certificate into keystore running the following command: